Best Film for the Nikon F5

-Slide film is regarded as tough to use due to the limited dynamic range.
-A great time to test it out would be during the golden hour.
+Slide film is considered challenging to use on account of the limited dynamic range.
+An extremely good time to test it out would be during the golden hour.

-One of the terrific properties of film is that you can swap the film stock you work with and get a fresh look to your photographs.
+One of the terrific things about film is that you can change the film you use and get a different look to your images.

 DX Coded Film

-Nearly all available 35mm film for sale at this point has DX encoding on the canister.
-This will allow cameras to auto-detect and set the ISO when the film canister is loaded.
+All new 35mm film offered at this point has DX encoding on the canister.
+This lets cameras to automatically detect and set the ISO of the film loaded.

 Nikon F5 Resources

-You will find a variety of possible choices for where to develop 35mm film.
-For a more extensive explanation of the possibilities check out my article on Where to Get Film Developed.
+There are a range of possibilities for where to have film processed.
+For a more extensive explanation of the choices read my article on Where to Develop Film.